Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Quantitative stability with respect to exogenous uncertainty

+A similar horizon-dependent geometric factor also appears in the coefficients of existing stability bounds for multistage stochastic programs.
+In particular, K\"uchler~\cite{kuchler2008stability} derives in Theorem~2 the coefficient \(C=D+(T-1)^2BM^{T-1}\), which is subsequently used in the stability results.
+Here, \(D\) is an approximation constant, \(B\) is the Lipschitz modulus of the stagewise costs, and \(M\) is the Lipschitz modulus of the stagewise feasible set mappings.
+The term \(M^{T-1}\) reflects the recursive propagation of the differences across stages, showing that such geometric dependence on the horizon length is not specific in this paper. \end{example}

 Let us now turn to the general case that $T>1$.
 The most notable research papers on stability analysis are \cite{HRS2006stability,pflug2012distance}.
 Here we highlight the main differences between the derived results in this paper and those established in the two papers.
 First, Pflug and Pichler (\cite{pflug2012distance}) established the quantitative stability of the optimal value of multistage convex stochastic optimization problems under the nested distance.
 Their focus is on the effect of perturbations of the probability distributions of the entire data process without specifically considering the dynamic changes and interactions of distributions at different stages.
 Heitsch and R\"{o}misch (\cite{HRS2006stability}) investigated the quantitative stability of the optimal value for multistage stochastic linear programming problems by introducing the filtration distance under the assumptions of relatively complete recourse and locally bounded objective functions.
-Similar to \cite{pflug2012distance}, the paper focuses on the stability of the optimal values against perturbation of the whole filtration process.
+Similar to \cite{pflug2012distance}, the paper focuses on the stability of the optimal value against perturbation of the whole filtration process.
 Since error bounds are established in terms of the filtration distance which depends on decision variables, it is difficult to verify the conditions and figure out the bounds in some cases.

 In this paper, we take a different approach by decomposing perturbations of the whole exogenous random process into stagewise perturbations.
 In doing so, we quantify the effect on the optimal value function and optimal decisions by the perturbation at each stage.
 This enables us not only to capture the dynamic changes and interactions of the distributions of random variables at different stages, but also derive error bounds recursively and establish the overall impact by accumulating them.
-The next two examples explain the main advantages of the stability results in terms of tightness of error bounds and applicability.
-For simplicity, whenever an $n$-dimensional vector $a$ is involved, the notation $a + 1$ stands for $a + e$, where $e$ denotes the all-ones vector.